mickaelandrieu/docs-1/doc/developer-documentation/components/renderer.md

 }
 ```

-To call a partial in your template, the file need to be in ``repository/Templates/scripts/partials`` folder:
+To call a partial in your template, the file needs to be in ``repository/Templates/scripts/partials`` folder:

 ```twig
 <!DOCTYPE html>